feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 ## The Basics

-Start by creating a [`ToggleButton`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html) control, give it some text to display, and add it to the display list.
+Start by creating a [`ToggleButton`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html) control, give it some text to display, and add it to the [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).

 ```hx
 var button = new ToggleButton();